 A New Era of Hemp

-As modern lawmakers awaken to the incredible wealth of possibilities behind hemp -- and becoming increasingly aware of the distinct difference between hemp and marijuana -- we are likely to see a lot more hemp in our day to day lives.
+As modern lawmakers awaken to the incredible wealth of possibilities behind hemp -- and becoming increasingly aware of the distinct difference between hemp and marijuana -- we are likely to see a lot more hemp products in our day to day lives.